ZachatorCodes/kitty-connection/README.md

-# README
+# Kitty Connection

+Kitty Connection is a web application that can be used to store information about adoptable cats, as well as apply to adopt those cats.
+Cats must be assigned a shelter on creation, and each user may only to apply each cat once.
+Cats and applications can only be created by registered users.

-This README would normally document whatever steps are necessary to get the application up and running.
+This repository contains both the frontend and backend code required to get the application running.

-Things you may want to cover:
+This app will be improved upon to give it more functionality, and ideally eventually be used by shelters in my local area.

+## Technologies Usede

+* Ruby

-* Ruby version
+* Ruby on Rails

-* System dependencies
+* Action Mailer

-* Configuration
+* JavaScript

-* Database creation
+* React

-* Database initialization
+* BCrypt

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* React Router

-* ...
+* Material UI